pengowen123/rust-pushrod/ROADMAP.md

   - [ ] Implement Double Click
   - [ ] Implement possible callback registry for events, so code can be called after an event is triggered
 - [ ] Implement Graphics Translation Library
-  - [ ] Implement a graphics library that is uniform and not independent of any Rust library
+  - [ ] Implement a graphics library that is uniform and not dependent of any Rust library
   - [ ] Draw Rounded Rectangle
   - [ ] Draw Ellipse
   - [ ] Draw Arc